-The excellence of Lawrence Technological University’s programs is recognized by independent comparative guidebooks and other organizations: U.S. News & World Report America’s Best Colleges, Princeton Review, BloombergBusinessweek, G.I.
+The excellence of Lawrence Technological University’s programs is recognized by independent comparative guidebooks and other organizations, such as U.S. News & World Report, Princeton Review, the Brookings Institution, PayScale, Business Insider, G.I.
 Jobs, and the Association of Independent Technological Universities.

 The U.S. Department of Veterans Affairs has designated Lawrence Tech as a “Yellow Ribbon School” for providing up to $5,500 per year to qualified veterans.

 Lawrence Tech also offers military discounts to all active military, inactive, reserve or retired military – 15 percent

 Criteria for making the Military Friendly Schools list included efforts to recruit and retain military and veteran students, results in recruiting military and veteran students, and academic accreditations.

 Lawrence Tech was also designated a Top School in Military Advanced Education & Transition’s 2016 Guide to Colleges & Universities, which measures best practices in military and veteran education "in order to provide our men and women in uniform information that will help them make the right choices about college.”
 Schools were “evaluated by their achievement in their military culture, financial aid, flexibility, general support services, on-campus support and online support services.”

 Established in 1957, the Association of Independent Technological Universities (AITU) is an organization of leading American technological institutions whose mission is to exchange ideas and best practices; to advance engineering, science, and professional education; and to inspire innovation.

 California Institute of Technology

 Case Western Reserve University